 extrasensory perception.
 The computer is programmed so that a random

 series determines the targets, and the subjects attempt to outguess the

-Another factor that researchers and experimenters must watched for in ESP
+Another factor that researchers and experimenters must watched for in this

-and all psychical experiments is preconceived or previously learned
+phenomenon and all psychical experiments is preconceived or previously

-knowledge.
-This concerns any knowledge which might influence the subject's
+learned knowledge.
+This concerns any knowledge which might influence the

-activity.
-For example, a person might say she sensed her son would
+subject's activity.
+For example, a person might say she sensed her son

-telephone her on that certain day at that specific time.
-If the son had
+would telephone her on that certain day at that specific time.
+If the son

 suspect for it might have been based upon knowledge of her son's previous